dverdonschot/nixos-wsl-dev-environment/README.md

 # Nixos on WSL

-This is my try at creating a Nixos on WSL "develop environment".
+This is my try at creating a Nixos on WSL "development environment" example.

 The aim is to be able to develop in style with Python, Typescript, CDK, AWS, Azure, Terraform.